International Association of Amusement Parks and Attractions: History

 During the COVID-19 pandemic, the themed entertainment industry faced significant new pressures.
 IAAPA was among a number of themed entertainment organizations whose members faced potential tens of billions in losses as a result.
 As a result, IAAPA has asked the United States Congress to amend the Paycheck Protection Program to protect small businesses in the industry.
-The IAAPA Asia Expo had already been postponed by a year due to the pandemic, with the American expo presently staying on the books for November 2020.
+The IAAPA Asia Expo had already been postponed by a year due to the pandemic, with the American expo stayed scheduled for November 2020.

-Structure

-Founded in 1918, IAAPA is the largest international trade association for permanent amusement facilities and attractions and is dedicated to the preservation and prosperity of the attractions industry.
-The association represents over 6,000 facility, supplier, and individual members in more than 100 countries.
-Member facilities include amusement and theme parks, water parks, attractions, family entertainment centers, zoos, aquariums, museums, science centers, and resorts.
-IAAPA is a nonprofit organization with its headquarters in Orlando, Florida and regional offices in Brussels, Mexico City, Hong Kong, and Shanghai.
+In 2024, it was announced the first ever IAAPA Expo Middle East would take place March 30th – April 2nd of 2026, at the Abu Dhabi National Exhibition Centre in Abu Dhabi, United Arab Emirates.

+As of early March 2026, CEO Jakob Wahl released a statement regarding the uncertain status of the anticipated expo in Abu Dhabi after retaliatory Iranian drone strikes on the United Arab Emirates following the U.S. and Israel's initial strikes on Iran.

+Due to the strikes hitting hotels, the US Consulate in Dubai, and causing fires and damage to Dubai International Airport and Zayed International Airport, travel was almost entirely halted for several days.
+In Wahl's written statement, he included the following statement:"First and foremost, I'm glad to say that we remain in constant communication with our team and our members in the region, and everyone is safe."

 Events and publications

 The association operates IAAPA Expo, IAAPA Expo Asia, and IAAPA Expo Europe.
-At each show, IAAPA offers educational, informational, operational, safety, and leadership seminars and behind-the-scenes tours of member amusement parks, theme parks, water parks, and family entertainment centers.
-IAAPA publishes Funworld the official magazine for members, keeps its global membership informed about current and pending federal, state and local amusement-related laws and legislation and publishes "News Daily", a daily e-newsletter with industry news stories from around the world.
+At each show, IAAPA offers seminars and behind-the-scenes tours of member amusement parks, theme parks, water parks, and family entertainment centers.
+IAAPA publishes Funworld, an official magazine for members, and publishes "News Daily", a daily e-newsletter with industry news stories from around the world.